 I had been fully committed to TA for two years by then, and was a contractual trainee, attending my first conference.
 I went to what was called an Institute (all-day workshop) run by Rosemary Napper and Trudi Newton and was thrilled to realise Jean was in the group.
 I was also slightly unnerved by it too!
 I found myself in a syndicate group with Jean by chance (honestly, I didn’t elbow my way in!) and felt her warmth right from the start of our brief encounter.
 During that time, she found an opportunity to give me a bullseye stroke, one that she seemed intuitively to know was really going to land with me.
 I could pretend I don’t remember what it was ….. but I do because the impact of a stroke like that, from a person I completely respected has stayed with me and is with me still all these years later.
 There followed encounters at many UK conferences (she was a big supporter of the IDTA conferences held from about 2003 to 2009) as well as conferences in San Francisco and Nashville, Edinburgh (where she celebrated her 80 birthday addressing the many who had come to wish her well by standing on a chair as she addressed us), and probably other places around the world too.
 In a large open space process in the 2005 Edinburgh conference, I remember her quiet dignity and fortitude in the face of anger directed towards her from a participant.
 It was the day after the London bombing and its impact was keenly felt throughout that conference.
 She maintained a quiet presence when many of us wanted to jump to her Rescue.
 Which of course she didn’t need, as she herself managed the turbulence with grace and presence.
 I remember her mischievous sense of humour – she made me laugh out loud in Nashville when I complimented her on her Halloween outfit.
 She promptly rolled up the waistband of her skirt in order to show off her legs!
 I can’t remember why this made me laugh so much, but it doesn’t matter, because this for me sums Jean up – her warmth and generous spirit made people feel good around her in ways it is hard to define.
 She was a pioneer in the TA educational field.
 Her passion for educating parents and teachers, as well as TA practitioners was driven by her care for the younger generation – for their wellbeing and a desire for them to reach their full potential.
 I was with her for the last time in Raleigh USA, 2019.
 She was physically frail, and mentally strong – asking me searching questions about myself and my TA practice, and sharing some of what was happening for her too.
 And once again, standing in the foyer of the hotel, a bullseye stroke from Jean to send me on my way with tears in my eyes.
 She touched so many lives, and made them all the better for it.
+The heading for this blog is the title of a book by Primo Levi, published in 1982.
+An Auschwitz survivor, he is probably best known for The Periodic Table (1975) and for his account of the time he endured in Auschwitz published in 1947 titled 'If this is a Man'.

 I have been aware of him for many years now.
 I have a soft spot for inspirational quotes and 'If now now, when?" comes to me at times when I find myself hesitating, procrastinating or feeling stuck.
 I find it helpful as a way to provoke movement, make a change etc. These sayings are useful as a self-help strategy - but even more useful is to understand the root of the procrastination or 'stuckness'.
 As a Transactional Analyst, I know there are several concepts to help me help myself, or a trainee or supervisee.
 Drivers/Working Styles: those with Be Perfect put off doing something until they think they can do it perfectly.
 By which time, the opportunity might be missed or long gone.
 Try Hards continue to try hard, because committing to action means they will not be 'trying hard' anymore.
 Please People worry that the action they are thinking about taking might not please people .... and that is a problem for them.
 Be Strongs do not have problems - they think - they get on with the task but are baffled by people and the fuss they make and do not always understand what others might need from them.
 Hurry Ups do not stay in the moment long enough to really know what matters to them - they busy themselves with tasks and in that process ignore the quiet voice inside saying "pay attention, this situation is important for you".
 Rackets - a closed loop intrapsychic system where we keep ourselves stuck in a thought prison of our own making.
 Contaminations - faulty beliefs about ourselves, others or the world in general which affect our behaviour ("They will not promote me, there is no point in going for that promotion").
 Life Positions - I am not good enough to make that change, seize that opportunity, make that decision ......
 What if you knew you were good enough.....?
 Injunctions - received as an infant from the Child ego state of your Mum and/or Dad: don't be important, don't succeed etc. Injunctions as early conditioning lurk away beneath the surface and colour our decisions, make us miss opportunities.
 Awareness is the key which helps us unlock energy for action, helps us to be free of harmful aspects of our script and helps us to recognise our personal power.
 I finish with another favourite quote, this time a Chinese proverb - "The best time to plant a tree was 20 years ago.
 The second best time is now" What are you waiting for?
 Unlike other lockdowns, during this one we have made the decision to continue to look after our 4 year old granddaughter one day a week.
 Last week, she taught me a valuable lesson.